Job Prospects... At a glance

 The number of brewers in employment was stable from 2006 to 2013.
 There has been a trend in the industry for large breweries to employ fewer people due to automation and lower demand, but this has been offset by the rise of employment in many smaller breweries.
 Employment is projected to increase by a small number in the foreseeable future, but due to the small size of the industry this is not likely to result in many new positions.

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of Bachelor Degree - Biological Sciences. ‘
+*Three years after completion of Bachelor Degree - Biological Sciences. ‘

-Two years after completing a Bachelor in Biological Sciences most graduates are either in employment or further study.
+Three years after completing a Bachelor in Biological Sciences most graduates are either in employment or further study.
 Note that only a small fraction of these graduates are employed in the brewing industry.